facebookresearch/Mephisto/packages/bootstrap-chat/README.md

 A render prop that if implemented, overrides the way the side pane is rendered.

 ### `renderTextResponse({ onMessageSend, inputMode, active, mephistoContext, appContext })`
 A render prop that if implemented, overrides the way the response text box is rendered.
-The default implementation of `ChatApp` is rendering a `<TextResponse />` component here.
+The default implementation of `ChatApp` is rendering the `<TextResponse />` component here.

 Note: If `renderResponse()` is also implemented, this render prop will be ignored.

-This render prop is for cases where you'd like to minimally alter the response text box.
-For larger customizations, we recommend implementing `renderReponse()` instead.
+This render prop is for cases where you'd like to minimally alter the response text box, while still keeping the default UI states for things like handling disconnects, inactivity, and the done state.
+For larger customizations and more control, we recommend implementing `renderReponse()` instead.

 **Arguments:**

-**`onMessageSend`**:

-**`inputMode`**:
+**`onMessageSend`**: A callback provided for you to invoke in your implementation.
+Invoking this callback will send the passed in message back to the server.
+Example usage: `onMessageSend({ text: textValue, task_data: {} })`

+**`inputMode`**: Represents an enumeration for the status of the chat task.
+It is set to one of the following:

+- `WAITING`: The current agent is ready but is waiting for a response from the server, e.g. waiting for an incoming chat message.
+- `INACTIVE`: Occurs when something goes wrong, usually if the agent experiences a disconnect, timeout, the task is returned, or has expired.
+- `DONE`: The task is complete.
+- `READY_FOR_INPUT`: The current agent is ready and is ready to send over data.
+- `IDLE`: (TODO: This doesn't seem to be set anywhere.
+Should we remove?)

 **`active`**: A helper boolean, essentially is true when `inputMode` is `INPUT_MODE.READY_FOR_INPUT`

 ### `renderResponse({ onMessageSend, inputMode, mephistoContext, appContext })`
 A render prop that if implemented, overrides the way the entire response panel is rendered.
-You will be responsible for handling all aspects of the panel in this case.
+You will be responsible for handling all aspects of the panel in this case, such as determining what to show when an agent disconnects, the task enters an inactive state, and when the task is completed.

 Note: If this render prop is implemented, `renderTextResponse()` will be ignored.

+**Arguments:**
+The arguments for this render prop are the same as for `renderTextResponse`, with the exception of the `active` helper prop.
+You can reference those above.

 ### `onMessagesChange(messages)`